roboception/rc_generic_robot_interface_robot/README.md

-# Roboception Generic Robot Interface
+# Generic Robot Interface
 ## Robot Side Implementations

-This repository contains the official robot-side implementations that demonstrate how to integrate various industrial robot platforms with Roboception's Generic Robot Interface (GRI).
-The GRI is an integration layer that bridges the REST-API v2 and provides a standardized way to communicate with software modules using simple TCP socket communication on port 7100.
+This repository contains the official robot-side implementations that demonstrate how to integrate various industrial robot platforms with the Generic Robot Interface (GRI).
+The GRI is part of the firmware of rc_cube and rc_visard devices and bridges their REST-API with a standardized TCP socket interface, enabling robot controllers to communicate with vision modules using simple binary messages over TCP/IP.

 **Why is this important?**
-Integrating a REST-API directly into robot controllers poses significant challenges due to diverse programming environments and limited REST support on many platforms.
-To address this, the GRI consolidates all REST interactions within the Roboception firmware and employs a fixed-length binary protocol over TCP socket communication, ensuring that interfacing with the vision modules is both standardized and straightforward on any robot supporting TCP/IP.
+Integrating REST-API directly into robot controllers poses significant challenges due to diverse programming environments and limited REST support on many platforms.
+The GRI consolidates these interactions and employs a fixed-length binary protocol over TCP, ensuring that vision module communication is both standardized and straightforward on any robot supporting TCP/IP.

 ## Available Implementations